 - Any business, construction or otherwise, must have commercial automobile insurance for vehicles used in the business.

-- Florida state law requires the above; however, particular cities and counties around the state may have additional coverage requirements.
+- Florida state law requires the above; however, cities and counties around the state may have additional coverage requirements.

 - Aside from legal requirements, various lenders may require business owners to carry other insurance as part of contract agreements.